10 ways to go paperless in the office

 6) Find paper alternatives

 Consider replacements for well-known office staples such as paper towels and paper cups.
 Reusable towels and mugs offer pleasant alternatives.
 Companies like Envoy ask every new hire to bring a mug to share with the office.
 This shows personality and gives new employees something to talk about.
 It also eliminates the need for paper cups and disposable mugs.

 Think of ways to communicate digitally with prospects and customers instead of traditional paper methods.
 Direct mail campaigns can be effective, but try to find other ways to resonate with your audience.
 Email campaigns, ebooks, blog posts, social media posts, videos, and digital ads are all proven marketing tactics.

 Technology that allows for legally valid electronic signature documentation is well known.
 Several companies make it easy to collect digital signatures on contracts and legal docs to avoid printing, signing, faxing, and physical storage.
 Among them are DocuSign, PandaDoc and Adobe Sign.

 Every office should use some form of electronic internal communications for collaboration, project management, and company notifications.
 If you are still relying on passing paper, you should consider your options.
 A few examples include Slack, Microsoft Teams, Google Docs, Trello, and Asana.

 Develop purchasing guidelines that encourage waste prevention.
 Concentrate on durable, reusable, recycled, and high-quality materials.
 Monitor office supply inventory and track usage to optimize future orders.

-If you’re interested in going paperless at the front desk or in your mailroom, give Envoy Visitors and Envoy Deliveries a try.
-Replace your paper trail with an easy to track digital record of every person and package that enters your workplace.
+If you’re interested in going paperless at the front desk or in your mailroom, give the Envoy workplace platform a try.
+Replace your paper trail with an easy-to-track digital record of the visitors, employees, and packages that enter your workplace.